-“This collection is about amazing design that transcends cultural references,” says Wendy Yu of her collaboration with French handbag designer Olympia Le-Tan.
+“This collection is about amazing design that transcends cultural references,” says Wendy Yu of her collaboration with French accessories brand Olympia Le-Tan.
 “I wanted to draw from Chinese culture but to connect with people in all markets.”

 The entrepreneur, investor and supporter of new talent is prolific in the Chinese fashion industry.
 Her Instagram following is just shy of 100,000, and her dinner-party guest list includes Vogue editors Anna Wintour and Angelica Cheung plus designers Anya Hindmarch and Roksanda Ilincic.
 This year she’s turning her hand to accessory design in a bid to align Eastern and Western fashion.